-It is know that the celebrated Malthus established as a principle that the human population tens to increase according to geometric progression, so as to double after a certain period of time, for example, every twenty-five years.
+It is know that the celebrated Malthus established as a principle that the human population tends to increase according to geometric progression, so as to double after a certain period of time, for example, every twenty-five years.
 This proposition is incontestable, if one neglects the ever increasing difficulty of procuring supplies when the population has acquired a certain degree of agglomeration, or the resources which the population uses in its growth, even when the society is still nascent, such as a greater division of labor, the existence of a regulation government and means of defense which insure the public tranquility, etc.

 In effect, all things being equal in other respects, if a thousand souls have become two thousand after twenty-five years, these two thousand will become four thousand after the same lapse of time.